D-Whipp/interview-questions/html/html-interview-questions.md

 Yes, we can display a web page inside another HTML web page.
 HTML provides a tag <iframe> using which we can achieve this functionality.

 <iframe src=”url of the web page to embed” />

-18. How is Cell Padding different from Cell Spacing?
+## How is Cell Padding different from Cell Spacing?

-Cell Spacing is the space or gap between two consecutive cells.
+Cell Spacing (similar to margin) is the space or gap between two consecutive cells.
 Whereas, Cell Padding is the space or gap between the text/ content of the cell and the edge/ border of the cell.
-Please refer to the above figure example to find the difference.

 ## How can we club two or more rows or columns into a single row or column in an HTML table?

 HTML provides two table attributes “rowspan” and “colspan” to make a cell span to multiple rows and columns respectively.

+Example: rowspan="2";

 ## Is it possible to change an inline element into a block level element?